sse-secure-systems/androidmemorycheck/readme.md

 The provided application supports the investigation of the memory behavior of Android processes.
 It uses the `adb shell dumpsys meminfo` command and converts the user-friendly output into machine-usable key-value pairs.
 For the investigation of an application behavior, e.g. for the detection of security vulnerabilities due to insufficient memory management, it requires the possibility of a long-term investigation of an application, where the results have to be machine-processable.
 This possibility is not offered by `adb` out of the box.

+**It's actually nothing more than a little parser of the `adb dumpsys meminfo` output that is able to continuously request the content to parse.**

 ## Example of an adb memory information
 ```
 adb shell dumpsys meminfo 16484